“Pianist Yoko Miwa displays unpretentious melodies, elegant phrasing, and the lyrical sensibility of a jazz poet.” -Jazziz Magazine

 “Simply a first class, straight up, straight ahead player whose sole mission is to step up and deliver the goods,…” -Midwest Record Review

-Live at Scullers Jazz Club, her trio’s fifth and most accomplished CD, was also released in 2011.
+Live at Scullers Jazz Club, her trio’s fifth and most accomplished CD, was released in 2011.
 It was described as “picture perfect” by Marc Myers on JazzWax, who goes on to say, “Also worth noting are Miwa’s originals Mr. B.G. and Silent Promise which build with passion and grace.”
 The CD was chosen as among the Best CDs of 2011 by JazzTimes.

 Miwa, a native of Kobe, Japan, was classically trained and didn’t pursue an interest in jazz until she met and studied with Minoru Ozone, a popular television organist and nightclub owner who is the father of pianist Makoto Ozone.
 Miwa worked at Ozone’s club and as an accompanist and piano instructor at his music school until the great Kobe earthquake of 1995 destroyed both facilities.
 Then, while continuing to take private lessons from Minoru Ozone, she also pursued musical studies at the Koyo Conservatory in Kobe.
 From there she won first prize in a scholarship competition to attend Berklee.
 Miwa quickly began playing with a host of talented students and teachers, and she formed a strong bond with vocal great Kevin Mahogany, who chose the pianist to serve as accompanist in his classes and on his gigs.